 Tour the Carriage House at McFaddin-Ward House Museum

 Located behind the McFaddin-Ward House, tour the home of two of the longtime residents, Louis Lemon and Cecilia Smith.

 Seek Out “Old Sock” Shicole Dickenson’s Fishing Spot Near Collier’s Ferry Park

 One of the oldest slaves, Shicole was born around 1790.
 The son of an African tribal chief, he was captured by a Spanish pirate ship and sold into slavery where he worked on a Louisiana plantation.
 Emancipated in 1865, he retired to a life of fishing in Beaumont before drowning in the river from his leaking boat.
 His nickname came from an old sock he tied to his belt to carry his valuables.
 Wherever he went he was heard singing mournful African songs, clinging to his native culture.
 He became such a staple of the community that when he died in 1889 The Enterprise eulogized him in an obituary, which was very rare for a black man in that period.

-The Chambers family had only one servant who lived on the premises, their cook, Amy.
+The Chambers family had only one domestic employee who lived on the premises, their cook, Amy.
 She lived in a small house behind theirs.
 Amy worked for the Chambers family until sometime between 1928 and 1933, quitting while Florence was away at university.
 Separate buildings, by the 1920s, it became less common for domestic employees to live onsite, instead choosing to live close to the family in their own homes.
 Martin Luther King Blvd, once known as Mariposa Street, became a community of domestic employees who worked for the prominent families on Calder Ave and paved the way for the development of the area.